awsdocs/aws-freertos-docs/doc_source/portingguide/building-cmake.md

 cmake -DBOARD=cc3220 -DCMAKE_TOOLCHAIN_FILE='/path/to/toolchain_file.cmake' -DAFR_TOOLCHAIN_PATH='/path/to/toolchain/' -S . -B build
 ```

 To enable debugging, set the `CMAKE_BUILD_TYPE` to `debug`\.
-With this option enabled, CMake adds debug flags to the compile options, and builds Amazon FreeRTOS with debug symbols\.
+With this option enabled, CMake adds debug flags to the compile options, and builds FreeRTOS with debug symbols\.

 ```
 # Build with debug symbols